GeoscienceAustralia/galileoQC/AirGravQC Todo List.md

 15. PROGRESS.
 Make code insensitive to the case of the channel names.
 16. DONE - Make flightChannel default = attrib.flight
 21. DONE.
 Everywhere: replace 'pf' and 'mhd' as shortcuts for 'pointfiles' with 'gw'.
+25. DONE. `commonErsHdrErrors` - include a check that a Units field is present.
+27. DONE. `checkHeading` plots output from one line even when there are 0 failures.
+30. DONE. `checkSpikes` needs to give some report when there are no spikes found.
+31. DONE. `checkDiurnal` needs a report when successful.
+35. DONE. `checkTCDiff4` needs a one-line summary report, and a verbose` switch to turn off all the other rubbish.
+36. DONE. `checkDiurnal` gives no feedback if there are no problems.
+A report of success is needed.
+37. DONE. `checkGaps` needs an `ignored_chans` option so that processed channels can be ignored.